-Because of the high complexity and severe penalties there is virtually no room for mistaking when processing your payroll remittance and sending it in.
+Because of the high complexity and severe penalties, there is virtually no room for mistakes when processing your payroll remittance and sending it in.

 That is why we have prepared a list of seven things you need to know about payroll remittance that should help you navigate the process of remitting your payroll deductions without incurring any penalties.
 Let's get started!

-A payroll remittance is an amount you have to send to the Canadian Revenue Agency (CRA) after paying remunerations or giving a taxable benefit to an employee on your payroll.
+A payroll remittance is the amount you have to send to the Canadian Revenue Agency (CRA) after paying remunerations or giving a taxable benefit to an employee on your payroll.

-Remunerations refer to the various forms of compensation and benefits that you are required by law to offer to your employees.
-They include salaries, wages, commissions, taxable benefits and pension income.
+Remunerations refer to the various forms of compensation and benefits that you are required by law to offer your employees.
+They include salaries, wages, commissions, taxable benefits, and pension income.

 When you pay remuneration, such as salary or wages, or give a taxable benefit to a recipient, you have to make source deductions from that amount.
 You then have to remit these deductions to the CRA.

 The source deductions, which we will get into in more detail later in the article, include CPP contributions, EI premiums, and income tax.